AsProgDojo/LLM-style-scientific-paper-recommender-1/README.md

 <br>

 ## End-to-end program flow
-This section describes the exact pipeline stages and how they connect
+This section describes the exact pipeline stages and how they connect:

 ### 1) Download all of the papers' metadata (`download_paper_metadata.py`)
 Run this script in your shell to download all scientific paper metadata from the AWS S3 bucket.
 This metadata is required for the next step because it tells you where each paper is stored in S3, so you can download the actual papers afterward.